Apply to the Market

 For socio-political/community groups:

 The Davis Farmers Market allows nonprofit organizations and community information groups to reserve space at the market in a designated area, determined and assigned by the market manager.
-Check with the manager for before setting up.
-We recommend arriving by 7 a.m. on Saturdays and by 4 p.m. on Wednesdays.
+We recommend arriving by 7 a.m. on Saturdays and by 2 p.m. on Wednesdays.
 Groups are responsible for bringing their own chairs, table and signage.
 Your space will not exceed 10-by-10 feet.
 Each group must sign and return the Market Policy for Socio-Political/Community Groups Form before or upon arrival.

 Fee: One form and its $20 fee serve each registrant per year.